2006 Dutch general election: Internal elections

 In the month before the fall of the cabinet, two parties held internal elections on who would lead their parties in the next election, which were scheduled for 2007.
-In the internal election of the conservative liberal VVD, the more liberal State Secretary for Science and Higher education Mark Rutte beat the more conservative Minister without portfolio for Immigration and Integration Rita Verdonk.
+In the internal election of the conservative-liberal VVD, the more liberal State Secretary for Science and Higher education Mark Rutte beat the more conservative Minister without portfolio for Immigration and Integration Rita Verdonk.
 In the internal election of the progressive liberal D66 the more radical democratic minister without portfolio for government reform Alexander Pechtold beat the more social liberal chair of the parliamentary party Lousewies van der Laan.

 Fall of the Cabinet

 The next general election was originally scheduled for 15 May 2007 as parliament was to be dissolved on 2 April 2007.
 However, it was announced that election would be held on 22 November 2006, as Prime Minister Jan Peter Balkenende offered the resignation of the cabinet on 30 June 2006 after one of the coalition partners, D66, withdrew its support from the cabinet the day before over Rita Verdonk's treatment of the Ayaan Hirsi Ali case.
 A new cabinet continued for five months as a caretaker government until the election.
-The opposition had pressed for speedy a election because they were on a winning streak.
+The opposition had pressed for an election as soon as possible because they were on a winning streak.
 The late date for the election probably worked to the advantage of the CDA because in those five months the economy improved and in the past the biggest coalition partner had always come out as the biggest party if the economy blooms.
 A major issue in the campaigns was whether this improving economy was because of or in spite of the right-wing government.